viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% alert title="Info" color="info" %}}

 Cartographer may take several minutes to find your robot's position.
 In the meantime, your robot will show up at the map's origin (i.e., (x,y) coordinates (0,0)).
+If you  move your robot, it will appear to be moving in a trajectory from the map's origin.

 {{% /alert %}}